collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

 * The **Core Set** refers to the developer-created cards which are canonically from Wanderstar and should generally be ignored except for Fireball and Cataclysm.
 The purpose of the Core Set was partially lore and partially to give people a handful of cards to play with at first, it’s almost entirely pointless now.

 * The **Basic Set**, **Classic Set**, and the **Hall of Fame** are terms from Hearthstone and refer to things which we aren’t going to have in Collective, i.e. a permanent set of cards which never rotates.
+We won't be using them here.

 * **Initial Rotation** is the one-time process we’re going to do in the next couple weeks to set up the new set of cards playable in multiplayer (the **Standard Set**).

-In the future rotation should be handled via a predefined process.
+In the future, rotation will be handled via a predefined process.
 The first time this will happen will be at the game’s anniversary (also the timing of the annual Wandervision Awards) in 2021, when the **standard set** of cards rotates so that only the previous 12 months of cards will be included.
 At this time we will also introduce a mode, codenamed Gene Wilder Mode, where all cards are playable.

 ## Initial Rotation